 The District was created by order of the Commission effective March 28, 2006, and confirmed pursuant to an election held within the District on November 7, 2006.
-The District was created for the purpose of providing, operating, and maintaining facilities to control storm water, distribute potable water, and to collect and treat wastewater, and operates pursuant to Chapters 49 and 54 of the Texas Water Code, and Article XVI, Section 59 of the Texas Constitution, as amended.
+The District was created for the purpose of providing, operating, and maintaining facilities to control storm water, distribute potable water, and to collect and treat wastewater, and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended, and Article XVI, Section 59 of the Texas Constitution.
 The District as originally created contained approximately 282.37 acres.
 Since the creation of the District, there have been no annexations or exclusions of land.

-Construction of utility facilities to serve property within the District commenced in November, 2005 by the District's original developer, Lennar Buffington Stonewall Ranch, L.P. of Austin, Texas ("Buffington"), a Texas limited partnership.
+Construction of utility facilities to serve property within the District commenced in November 2005 by the District's original developer, Lennar Buffington Stonewall Ranch, L.P. of Austin, Texas ("Buffington"), a Texas limited partnership.
 Buffington completed the development of utility facilities serving approximately 100.28 acres within the District, developed as Section 2 (59.84 acres; platted as 151 single family lots) and Section 3 (40.44 acres; platted as 126 single family lots).

 In August 2016, Buffington sold and assigned all of their remaining land and interests within the District to RSI Communities LLC pursuant to a Contract of Sale Agreement, through a cash transaction.
-RSI Communities LLC then transferred its land and interests to RSI Communities - Texas LLC, which subsequently transferred its land and interests to RSI Stonewall LLC, a wholly owned subsidiary of William Lyon Homes ("RSI" or the "Developer").
-In March 2018, RSI sold the undeveloped acreage within the District to Project Royal").
+RSI Communities LLC then transferred its land and interests to RSI Communities - Texas LLC, which subsequently transferred its land and interests to RSI Stonewall LLC ("RSI"), now called WLH Communities - Texas LLC ("WLH" or the "Developer"), a wholly owned subsidiary of Taylor Morrison Homes (formerly William Lyon Homes).
+In March 2018, WLH sold the undeveloped acreage within the District to Project Royal, LP, a Delaware limited partnership ("Project Royal").
 Project Royal currently owns all of the undeveloped but developable acreage within the District.
 Once the undeveloped plats are recorded, the lots are conveyed to the Developer by Project Royal for the development of utility facilities.
-RSI completed the development of utility facilities serving approximately 31.82 acres within the District, developed as Section 4 (2.83 acres; platted as 16 single family lots), Section 5 (8.88 acres; platted as 32 single family lots), and Section 6 (20.11 acres; platted as 101 single family lots).
-RSI is currently constructing the utility facilities serving Section 7 (19.62 acres; platted as 99 single family lots), which construction began in March 2018 and is expected to be completed by September 2018.
-RSI expects to begin developing the utility facilities serving Section 8 (approximately 13.49 acres; platted as 66 single family lots) in September 2018.
-RSI expects to develop the remaining developable 75.93 acres as residential sections of Stonewall Ranch.
+WLH completed the development of utility facilities serving approximately 65.38 acres within the District, developed as Section 4 (2.83 acres; platted as 16 single family lots), Section 5 (8.88 acres; platted as 32 single family lots), Section 6 (20.11 acres; platted as 101 single family lots), Section 7 (19.62 acres; platted as 98 single family lots), and Section 8 (13.94 acres; platted as 66 single family lots).
+Additionally, WLH began the construction of the utility facilities serving Section 9 (approximately 30.47 acres; platted as 123 single family lots) in August 2020, which is expected to be completed in February 2021.
+WLH expects to develop the remaining developable 45.01 acres as residential sections of Stonewall Ranch.

-As of June 1, 2018, the District contained 299 completed homes, 37 homes under construction, 90 developed vacant lots, and 99 single family lots under development.
-Additional development within the District includes the Bill Burden Elementary School situated on 13.56 acres, a pump station on 1.46 acres, several drainage lots situated on 24.08 acres, and park/open space situated on 2.15 acres.
+As of December 1, 2020, the District contained 512 completed homes, 38 homes under construction and 40 vacant single family lots.
+Other development within the District includes an elementary school on approximately 13.56 acres, which is exempt from ad valorem taxation, and a pump station on approximately 1.46 acres.
+The District contains approximately 26.23 of undevelopable acres, consisting of drainage lots and parks/open spaces.
+As of December 1, 2020, there were approximately 45.01 remaining developable acres within the District.

-The chart on the following page reflects the status of development as of June 1, 2018.
+The chart on the following page reflects the status of development as of December 1, 2020.